 Inflatable paddle boards are a great option for paddlers of all skill levels.
 They’re becoming very popular these days, mainly because they’re so easy to use and transport.
 Do you have a compact car, or a small apartment?
-The best inflatable SUP can be quickly deflated, rolled up, and stored in your hall closet or the trunk of your car.
+The best inflatable paddle boards can be quickly deflated, rolled up, and stored in your hall closet or the trunk of your car.

 These paddleboards essentially open the door for people who are new to watersports and those who have experience but cannot store or transport a hardboard.

 Five years ago, a paddle boarder wouldn’t have given an inflatable board a second look.
 They weren’t very easy to maneuver, and their tracking was poor.
 But these days, some models of inflatable stand up paddle boards can even rival the performance of fiberglass models.

 They’re also priced more affordably, which is a huge plus for any paddler on a budget.

 Since their rise in popularity, many manufacturers who primarily produced hardboards have begun to introduce their own lines of inflatable models.
 Now, you can find an inflatable SUP from many major brands, many of which come equipped with some great features including tri-fin systems, extensive bungee systems, and paddles.